 Then around 2021 he put in some more 1.5 year of full time work, now with a possibly overly complicated (or perhaps just insane/immature) Next.js/Sequelize from scratch website stack.

 It makes Ciro a bit ashamed to see that "so little user visible stuff was achieved in so much time".
 It is partly because he and many people underestimate the difficulty of web development.
-Perhaps there were some bad stack/usless feature choices issues.
+Perhaps there were some bad stack/useless feature choices issues.
 And a good dose of indulging in studying the natural sciences to bootstrap content and have fun.
 But really trying is the only way to learn.

 github.com/cirosantilli/linux-kernel-module-cheat